shivanip1512/shivanip1512/README.md

 <br><br>
 ### About Me 🚀

-- 🤓 I’m looking to collaborate with Java 🐍 projects.
+- 🤓 I’m looking to collaborate with J2EE projects.
 - 💬 Ask me about anything, I am happy to help 😄
 - 📫 How to reach me  [🌐](https://shivanip1512.github.io/)